dfrnt-labs/terminusdb-docs-static/src/app/docs/time-travel-to-previous-commits/page.md

   metadata:
     title: Time Travel through your Database History
     description: >-
-      A guide showing how to time travel to a specific commit in TerminusCMS and TerminusDB
+      A guide showing how to time travel to a specific commit in TerminusDB
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/js-client-collaboration-time-travel.png